Shaan6695/IS219-Final/readme.md

 # IS219 Final Project

 # Link to reflection document -
-(This document includes things like github issues, what feature I chose, dockerhub image and repo, and my reflection.) https://docs.google.com/document/d/1Hoxqpv6zqA1M9QsWktKrrJ-QkLCoCrRhW4u_LGTh-8c/edit?usp=sharing
+(This document includes things like github issues, what feature I chose, dockerhub image and repo, and my reflection.
+I submitted it on canvas also) https://docs.google.com/document/d/1Hoxqpv6zqA1M9QsWktKrrJ-QkLCoCrRhW4u_LGTh-8c/edit?usp=sharing

 ---------------------